 Doctor Atomic is an opera by the contemporary American composer John Adams, with libretto by Peter Sellars.
 Doctor Atomic premiered in San Francisco in 2005.
 It’s the story of the 24 hours before the first atomic bomb explosion takes place in New Mexico.

-At the Opera, a massive steel ball–”The Gadget” as the bomb was called– was suspended from the ceiling.
+Behind the scenes at the Opera, “The Gadget” (as the first atomic bomb was called) was built–a massive steel ball that would be suspended from the ceiling for the entire performance.
 With the lights of Los Alamos twinkling in the background, the set was almost surreal.

 The History Behind Doctor Atomic